hshehjue/IntegrityM-Capstone_Project/README.md

-# IntegrityM-Capstone_Project
-this is the capstone project requested by IntegrityM
+# Capstone Project sponsored by IntegrityM